Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Results

-Figure \ref{fig:comp sim distr} shows that the simulations agree on the ranges of the variable values, but not on how the variables are distributed.
-For TNG100 and TNG300, these differences can be ascribed to resolution differences that are explored in Appendix \ref{app:resolution}, together with a discussion on the influence of boxsize and resolution on the results.
+Figure \ref{fig:comp sim distr} shows that the simulations agree on the ranges of the variable values, sometimes by definition, but not on how the variables are distributed.
+For TNG100 and TNG300, these differences can be ascribed to resolution differences that we explore in Appendix \ref{app:resolution}, together with a discussion on the influence of boxsize and resolution on the results.

 The differences between TNG, EAGLE and Horizon-AGN cannot be as easily explained as the differences between simulations in the same suite.
 Apart from varying resolutions and boxsizes, these simulations have different models and subgrid-physics recipies, as described in Section \ref{sec:md simulations}.
 Furthermore, where the kinematic parameters, $\kappa_{\mathrm{rot}}$ and $|v/\sigma|$, may be similar between TNG and EAGLE, the distributions of the colours have diverging features, of which only $r-i$ is shown in Figure \ref{fig:comp sim distr}.
 TNG displays a bi-modality in its colours, as found in observational surveys, e.g. GAMA \citep{Taylor_2015} and SDSS \citep{Blanton_2003}, whereas this feature is not present in EAGLE or Horizon-AGN.
 Colour bi-modality has been found in Horizon-AGN \citep{Kaviraj_2017}, albeit weaker than in observations.
 As there are many low-mass red galaxies in Horizon-AGN \citep{Kaviraj_2017}, our mass cut is a likely cause of the uni-modality seen in Figure \ref{fig:comp sim distr}.
-EAGLE also contains too many low-mass red galaxies due to limited numerical resolution \citep{Trayford_2015}.
+EAGLE also contains too many low-mass red galaxies due to limited numerical resolution.
 For a detailed comparison between GAMA and EAGLE, see \citet{Trayford_2015}.